awsdocs/amazon-workdocs-dev-guide/doc_source/content_manager_constructing.md

 # Constructing Amazon WorkDocs Content Manager<a name="content_manager_constructing"></a>

-Amazon WorkDocs Content Manager can be used for both administrative and user applications\.
+You can use Amazon WorkDocs Content Manager for administrative and user applications\.

 For user applications, a developer must construct Amazon WorkDocs Content Manager with anonymous AWS credentials and an authentication token\.